SAP-archive/sapjam-hubot-adapter/README.md

 # SAP Jam Adapter for Hubot

+## Description

 The SAP Jam Adapter allows Hubot to easily communicate with Jam users through Jam Messages, Feed Entries, Forums and more.
 Little to no knowledge of the Jam OData API or its webhook notifications is needed, making the development of Hubot scripts for Jam extremely simple.

----
+## Requirements

+This adapater requires access to an SAP Jam Collaboration Enterprise Edition tenant.
+A developer tenant of SAP Jam is also available as part of the SAP Cloud Platform Free Trial Account.

+For more information on the SAP Cloud Platform Free Trial Account, please visit https://cloudplatform.sap.com/try.html

+For more information on SAP Jam, please visit https://www.sap.com/products/enterprise-social-collaboration.html

-## Installation
+## Download and Installation

 First, you need to [set up a Jam alias user and webhook notification](https://help.sap.com/viewer/u_collaboration_dev_help/a711035f7d824819a38764b530e0b5a9.html) for your bot with the following callback URL: `https://your-bot-host-here/hubot/sapjam-listener`

 Then, you'll need to [install Node.js and NPM](https://docs.npmjs.com/getting-started/installing-node), followed by [setup for your Hubot](https://hubot.github.com/docs/).
-You can set the Jam adapter as the default when using the Yeoman Hubot generator:
+Next, clone this repository into directory which will contain your bot code.
+The repository should be cloned to sub-directory of your bot.
+Finally, generate your bot using the SAP Jam adapter as the default adapter, using the Yeoman Hubot generator:

 ```
 yo hubot --adapter=sapjam
 ```

+## Configuration

 To use the adapter, set the following environment variables:

-- `HUBOT_SAPJAM_SERVER` Your Jam host (e.g. https://example.sapjam.com)
+- `HUBOT_SAPJAM_SERVER` Your Jam host (e.g. https://developer.sapjam.com)
 - `HUBOT_SAPJAM_BOT_ID` Your bot's Jam alias user ID
 - `HUBOT_SAPJAM_OAUTH_TOKEN` Your bot's Jam alias user OAuth token
 - `HUBOT_SAPJAM_VERIFICATION_TOKEN` Your bot's Jam webhook notification verification token